jlg-formation/anyzz1-june-angers-2024/README.md

 ### Adding the SSR version of the app

 - use npx ng add @angular/ssr
+- using temporary npm (it seems pnpm cannot work with ng add @angular/ssr)
 - fix the issues :
   - inject token Document instead of using document
   - create injectable token for the origin of the REST API server ('http://localhost:3000', or '') and prefix all urls used with HttpClient.